We all have times when we lack confidence and don't feel good about ourselves.

-In order to boost self-esteem, you need to identify and challenge the negative beliefs you have about yourself.
+To boost your self-esteem, you need to identify the negative beliefs you have about yourself, then challenge them.

-Aim to have at least five things on your list and add to it regularly.
+Aim to have at least 5 things on your list and add to it regularly.
 Then put your list somewhere you can see it.
-That way, you can keep reminding yourself that you are OK.
+That way, you can keep reminding yourself that you're OK.

-“You might have low confidence now because of what happened when you were growing up,” he says.
-“But we can grow and develop new ways of seeing ourselves at any age.”
+"You might have low confidence now because of what happened when you were growing up," says Professor Williams.
+"But we can grow and develop new ways of seeing ourselves at any age."